Tillman Hall – Clemson, South Carolina

 Clemson University was founded in the late 1800s by Thomas Clemson.
 Born in Philadelphia, Clemson was a champion of agricultural affairs and farming.
 He moved to South Carolina when he married Anna Calhoun, daughter of South Carolina’s famous statesman, John Calhoun.

 These colorful photos highlight the tall tower of Tillman Hall, which serves as a sort of “town clock” for both Clemson University and the town that surrounds it.
+The grassy knoll in front of Tillman Hall is known as Bowman Field.

 Dubose adds, “The interior of the building has been rebuilt a couple of times.
 The first was after it was gutted by a fire only a few years after being constructed.
 The second time was in the 1980s when the building was extensively renovated.”